Types of programmes

-If you want to continue your postgraduate study to doctoral level, already have a master’s level qualification, and several years’ professional experience, one of our professional doctorates will allow you to enhance and integrate your professional practice with academic work.
+If you want to continue your postgraduate study to doctoral level, have a master’s level qualification and several years’ professional experience, one of our professional doctorates will allow you to enhance and integrate your professional practice with academic work.
 Academically equivalent in level to a traditional PhD, the College currently offers:

 Professional doctorates vary in length and study mode, but last a minimum of three years.
 All except the DClinPsy are studied part-time.
-Please refer to the online prospectus for more information.
+Please refer to the Online Prospectus for more information.